Loss Bounds for Approximate Influence-Based Abstraction: Multiagent Implications

 Even in cases where computing $\epsilon$-NEs will remain out of reach, our results can provide insight in complex MAS. \begin{observation} Given a method $E$ to estimate an AIP with an error (maximum $L_1$ norm) of at most $\epsilon_1$, we can verify if a particular joint policy $\pi=(\pi_1,\dots,\pi_n)$ is an $(2h^2|R|\epsilon_1)$-NE as follows: 1) use $E$ to estimate the influence $\hat I_i$ on each agent $i$ 2) verifying if $\pi_i$ is an optimal solution in the IALM constructed for agent~$i$. \end{observation} Of course, the question of how to develop such estimators $E$ is not trivial in the general case, but there are many special cases with compact influence descriptions where this is possible \cite{oliehoek2019sufficient,Chitnis20CORL}.

-Moreover, IBA serves as the basis for \emph{influence search} \cite{Becker03AAMAS,witwicki2010influence,Witwicki12AAMAS} in cooperative settings.
+Moreover, IBA serves as the basis for \emph{influence search} \cite{becker2004solving,witwicki2010influence,Witwicki12AAMAS} in cooperative settings.
 The key idea is that an influence point captures all the relevant information about many different policies of the other agents.
 That is, different joint policies might induce the same influences on the local models of the agents.
-Thus, the space of `joint influence points' $I=(I_1,\dots,I_n)$ can be much smaller than the space of joint policies $\pi=(\pi_1,\dots,\pi_n)$, and it can be much more efficient to search through the former. \cite{Witwicki11AAMAS}.\footnote{ Roughly speaking, an influence search algorithm searches in the space of possible joint influences, and for each joint influence point $I=(I_1,\dots,I_n)$, it solves a local constrained best-response problem for each agent (possibly in parallel): each agent $i$ computes a best-response $\hat\pi^*(I)$ to $I_i$ constrained to inducing influences $I_{-i}$ on the local models of the other agents. } Nevertheless, the space of joint influence points $I$ can still be prohibitively large, and Witwicki \cite{Witwicki11PhD} (chapter 7) developed an approximate version where the generated influences are separated by some minimum distance $\epsilon$.
-He showed that the empirical value loss of such an approach is bounded.
-Our Theorem~\ref{ValueVSInfluence} gives theoretical support for this: \begin{observation} The value loss of the approximate influence search procedures, such as those by Witwicki \cite{Witwicki11PhD}, can be bounded using Theorem \ref{ValueVSInfluence}. \footnote{Note, we can not directly plug Witwicki's minimum distance parameter $\epsilon$ into our Theorem~\ref{ValueVSInfluence} to provide a quantitative result.
-This is due to technical difference between the definition of influence in that work and the more general influence definition used by influence-base abstraction.} \end{observation} Our goal here is not to directly give this quantitative result.
-In fact, in this work we have targeted the general setting of factored POSGs, while influence search methods have so far only be defined for strict subclasses (and using slightly different definitions of influence).
-However, this observation makes clear how our bounds can be used to inform future algorithms.
+Thus, the space of `joint influence points' $I=(I_1,\dots,I_n)$ can be much smaller than the space of joint policies $\pi=(\pi_1,\dots,\pi_n)$, and it can be much more efficient to search through the former. \cite{Witwicki11AAMAS}.\footnote{ Roughly speaking, an influence search algorithm searches in the space of possible joint influences, and for each joint influence point $I=(I_1,\dots,I_n)$, it solves a local constrained best-response problem for each agent (possibly in parallel): each agent $i$ computes a best-response $\hat\pi^*(I)$ to $I_i$ constrained to inducing influences $I_{-i}$ on the local models of the other agents. }